 - Ask a friend with a Cricut 😉

-For more resin tips and projects, check out my galaxy-inspired resin paint pour art, my tiny resin planters, this resin and wood serving tray, my resin coasters, and the difference between matte and shiny silicone molds!
+For more resin tips and projects, check out my galaxy-inspired resin paint pour art, my tiny resin planters, this resin and wood serving tray, how to make resin jewelry, and my resin coasters, and the difference between matte and shiny silicone molds!

 Step 3: Dry the leaves you’ll be preserving